Think Locally, Act Globally.

 Dedicated time, training, and resources.

-All residents and faculty are supported to develop their own ideas and passions around advancing the field of Family Medicine and our healthcare system through original research, writing, program development, quality improvement projects, and advocacy.
+All residents and faculty are supported to develop their own ideas and passions around advancing the field of Family Medicine and our healthcare system.
+Projects include original research, writing, program development, quality improvement projects, and advocacy.
 All residents will have time and support to complete their two required scholarly activity projects within their three years of training.
-Highlights include:

-- Full time research project manager and availability of local data analysts to support research
+- Availability of local data analysts to support research

 - Kaiser Permanente’s renowned Division of Research is available for programming and biostatistical support for resident projects